brentley/ecsworkshop/content/_index.md

 weight: 1
 ---

-# Amazon ECS Workshop for Fargate
+# Amazon ECS Workshop for AWS Fargate

-In this workshop, we will configure GitHub, CodePipeline, CodeBuild, VPC, ALB, ECS, Autoscaling, and log aggregation and use a framework called [Mu](https://getmu.io) to launch microservices on ECS.
+In this workshop, we will configure GitHub, CodePipeline, CodeBuild, VPC, ALB, ECS, Autoscaling, and log aggregation using a framework called [Mu](https://getmu.io) to launch microservices on AWS Elastic Container Service.

 We will launch a frontend, and multiple backend services and will explore how you might adopt this workflow in your environment.